 What type of event is the Concert Hall ideally suited for?

-The Concert Hall is perfectly suited to classical and popular music, family events, lectures and small corporate events.
-It does not have fly space, marley, wing space or side lights.
+The Concert Hall is perfectly suited to classical and popular music, family events, lectures, workshops, and recordings.
+It does not have fly space, marley, wing space or side lights so it is not well-suited for dance.

 When will award notifications be made?